anandslab/deployarr/README.md

 # Licenses Types
 ### Free License
 <ul>
 <li>No registration required.
-Anyone can download and run the script as described below.
+Anyone can download and run the script as described above.
 Free to explore all the available options.</li>
 <li>Perform system, port, and Docker checks to ensure your system is ready for Traefik.
-Get your system ready to follow [Traefik v3 Setup](https://www.smarthomebeginner.com/traefik-v3-docker-compose-guide-2024/)</li>
+Get your system ready to follow <a href="https://www.smarthomebeginner.com/traefik-v3-docker-compose-guide-2024/" target="_blank">Traefik v3 Setup</a> guide.</li>
 </ul>

 ### Basic License (Free)
 <ul>
-<li>Register for a free account on SmartHomebeginner.com and activate the ability to automatically setup Docker Environment with proper files, folders, and permissions, as described in the Ultimate [Docker Media Server guide](https://www.smarthomebeginner.com/docker-media-server-2024/)</li>
+<li>Register for a free account on SmartHomebeginner.com and activate the ability to automatically setup Docker Environment with proper files, folders, and permissions, as described in the <a href="https://www.smarthomebeginner.com/docker-media-server-2024/" target="_blank">Ultimate Docker Media Server</a> guide.</li>
 </ul>

 ### Plus License
 <ul>
 <li>Ensure prerequisites and setup the basic Docker-Traefik stack.</li>
 <li>Add authentication and additional apps manually.</li>
+<li>Expert Mode to override checks for advanced setups.</li>
 <li>Perfect for anyone that wants to setup the basic Docker environment with Traefik reverse proxy.</li>
-<li>Expert Mode override checks in advanced setups.</li>
 </ul>

 ### Pro License